Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

 At the beginning stages of a plants life, the ratio of soil to plant foliage is imbalanced.
 Having exposed soil means that your Growing Dome beds will likely retain more moisture.
 Unfortunately, high soil moisture is the perfect environment for pests, specifically the Rolly Poly (aka, Pill Bug).
-The best way to prevent a Pill Bug infestation is to strictly monitor soil moisture and ensure your beds are not accumulating too much mulch at this time.
-For more detailed information on managing the Rolly Poly, click here.
+The best way to prevent a Pill Bug infestation is to strictly monitor soil moisture.
+For more detailed information on managing the Roly Poly, click here.

 2. During initial flowering & fruiting:

 The process of fruiting draws sugar and water to the buds of your plants.
 This high concentration of sugar is the perfect habitat for pest to leach off the bioavailable nutrients.
 You may notice higher numbers of Mealybug during flowering and Thrips during fruiting.
 You can find a detailed article about Thrips management here.

 As far as Mealybug is concerned, the most immediate and effective way to manage this pest is to take a Q-tip, cotton ball, or spray bottle, soak it in a solution of Dr. Bronners, and wipe the area clean.
 If you’re experiencing Mealybug on non-fruiting plants, it is safe to use a Neem Oil solution.
 However, using Neem Oil on fruiting plants can stunt their growth.

 3. After fruiting is complete: